lnis-uofu/JPEG_LS/README.md

 <!-- ABOUT THE PROJECT -->
 ## About The Project

 JPEG-LS is the standardization of the LOCO-I (LOw COmplexity LOssless COmpression for Images) algorithm at the core of the ISO/ITU T.87 standard.
 The ITU T.87 standard describes lossless and near-lossless compression of continuous-tone images.
-The algorithm is developed as a "low complexity implementation" of the standard universal context modeling paradign.
+The algorithm is developed as a "low complexity implementation" of the standard universal context modeling paradigm.

 JPEG-LS is implemented as a simple fixed context modeling machine, which can compete with more complex implementations of universal techniques for capturing high-order dependencies of contextual information (ex.
 CABAC).
 The model of JPEG-LS is tuned for optimal performance jointly with limited-length Golomb-type codes.
 To increase compression standards, an embedded alphabet extension for coding of low-entropy image regions is deployed.